Archive: 2023

 Several promising practices emerged for designing curriculum, creating assessments, and preparing teachers to teach in a co-curricular manner.
 These include ways for teachers to vary instruction, integrating into core (and oft tested) language arts and mathematics, and simplifying assessments.
 Many of the findings are borne from the need to help new teachers become comfortable teaching a new subject integrated into their other subjects.

-Generally, promising practices that emerged included adopting Universal Design for Learning practices, include ways for teachers to take the curriculum and vary instruction to fit their comfort levels as they learn to teach integrated CS, and co-design lessons with teachers.
+Generally, promising practices that emerged included adopting Universal Design for Learning practices, include ways for teachers to take the curriculum and vary instruction to fit their comfort levels as they learn to teach CS integration, and co-design lessons with teachers.
 They also suggest capitalizing on integrating into language arts since it is a highly-tested and critical subject for learning.

 For more specific findings, the experts suggested integrating focusing on fractions for math, leveraging cause and effect in science to teach conditional logic, and reflecting upon how language is similarly used in English and in computing.